| | | | |

 In order to have a crisp pie shell, we need to bake it before filling it.

-• Remove the pie crust from the freezer and dock it using a fork, so that it doesn’t get air bubbles in it.
-Docking it will help ensure the crust is crisp.
+• Remove the pie crust from the freezer and dock it using a fork.
+Docking it will ensure it doesn’t get air bubbles in it and is crisp.

 • Bake the empty pie crust for about 20 minutes or until it just starts to brown.